MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/channel-db-extensions.md

 We have made some improvements to how extensions are handled during an upgrade.
 We recommend using one of the following environment configurations:

-- Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (July 2017) with application update 5.
+- Microsoft Dynamics 365 Finance, Enterprise edition (July 2017) with application update 5.
 - Microsoft Dynamics 365 Retail 7.2 with application update 5, which will be available soon.
 - Microsoft Dynamics 365 Retail 7.3, which includes application update 5.
-- Microsoft Dynamics 365 for Finance and Operations 7.3, which includes application update 5.
+- Microsoft Dynamics 365 Finance 7.3, which includes application update 5.

 ## Ext schema